Google Gets Festive With This Cute Bird-Theme Doodle Homepage Series

-Google is getting into the festive spirit, with a new series of doodles on its homepage aimed at telling a story over instalments of a bird family visiting their relatives.
+Google is getting into the festive spirit, with a new series of doodles on its homepage aimed at telling a story over installments of a bird family visiting their relatives.
 The company’s homepage drawings have acquired a near-legendary status over the years as Google uses them to showcase artist talent, commemorate important dates and celebrate major achievements.

 In Google’s description of the doodle, the company said: